stanfordnlp/CoreNLP/_pages/download.md

 <div style="text-align:center; margin-top: 5ex; margin-bottom:5ex;"> <a class="downloadbutton" href="http://nlp.stanford.edu/software/stanford-corenlp-full-2015-12-09.zip">Download CoreNLP 3.6.0</a> </div>

-**Other languages:** For working with another language, you need additional model files.
+**Other languages:** For working with another (human) language, you need additional model files.
 We have model files for several other languages.
 And we have more model files for English, including for dealing with uncased English (that is, English which is not conventionally capitalized, whether texting or telegrams).
 You can find these for the current version on [the release history page](history.html).